ybobkova/cojoko/README.md

 ## Why Cojoko

-Okay the way of writing code like this is great.
+Okay, the way of writing code like this is great.
 But Knockout is greater, isn't it?
 Writing models for Knockout is a little bit verbose.
 When you already have some model it's just a lot of straight forward coding.
-When you have an Backend-API which has the same model as in you're javascript application, you'll have to write 3 models to get your application up and running:
+When you have a Backend-API which has the same model as in your javascript application, you'll have to write 3 models to get your application up and running:

   * At least one backend-model,
   * one model written in Joose
   * one view written in Knockout compatible style.

-Thats a lot typing for one model with mostly the same properties in every class.
+That's a lot of typing for one model with mostly the same properties in every class.
-Thats where Cojoko bridges the gap.
+That's where Cojoko bridges the gap.
 Cojoko allows you to

   * compile the model description, which can be easily created with any backend (because you're able to export it as JSON).
-  * have a vanilla javascript model which is fast and easy to understand (no blackbox OOP avaible)
+  * have a vanilla javascript model which is fast and easy to understand (no blackbox OOP available)
   * derive a Knockout view from it and use it directly in your MVVC architecture

 ## Dependencies